SomeoneSerge/racings/README.md

 ## Current implementation

-At the moment I've basically described a document-model in terms of SQLA which is sort of silly as I could've had the same results out of the box with some Mongo.
+At the moment I've basically described a document-model in terms of SQLA.
+The model resides in package `simple_bureaucracy`.
+It provides definitions of a "Person", a "DocumentType" and a "Document" instance.
+These three relations will do what a RDBMS should be doing.
+The rationale for this db-within-a-db is to make the resulting datastructures uniform, allowing them to be process in a generec manner.
+This solution is sort of silly as I could've had the same results out of the box with some Mongo.
 Nevertheless I've got some model to get started with and to put `eve` and `flask-admin` on.

 In the process I had to solve the problem of SQLA being designed sort of aggressive in terms of dependencies.
 The usual workflow is to put to